About Herby Gardens

 Meet Kate

-I’m a backyard farmer and herbalist sharing my family’s favorite recipes, gardening lessons, and herbal medicine.
+I’m a gardener and certified herbalist sharing my family’s favorite recipes, gardening lessons, and herbal medicine.

 Tour My Garden